Taking things a lot too seriously?

 How am I supposed to take it?
 Obviously, my afternoon was not very pleasant.
 It bothered me that somebody I respected so much could take something so personally.
 Sounds like WAY too much time on her hands.
 I did show the boss.
 Nobody said a word.
 Didn’t think they would.
 Probably happy I was just doing my job, trying to get page views, show people something interesting they may not have seen, engage the audience.
 I’m just a little hurt.
 But not going to dwell on it or take it too seriously.
 Not anymore.
 Not worth it.

 You saw the original post, on the work site, after 72 hours.
 By now, it’s done.
 Buried.
 Nobody else is going to see it, considering how much gets posted.
 The analytics were about average.
 I checked all the comments.
+(You can, as well.
+Click on parts 1 or 2 to make them larger.)
 Just two said almost the same thing as the original comment, which is perfectly fine.
 I was totally surprised, actually shocked, by how many people are familiar with the BBC show.
 I wasn’t.

 PS: This blog’s site is now www.CohenConnect.com, even though the old version with WordPress will still work.
 Just trying to make it easier.
 Should’ve done that from the start.